Mikapall/Demon-s-Souls-SL1-Repository/index.md

 ### Banned Criteria

+- **Every boss must be killed.** A boss can be defined by the sight of a health bar and/or a fog gate (regardless of the need to enter through such).
+The bosses are: Vanguard*, Phalanx, Tower Knight, Penetrator, False King Allant, Armor Spider, Flamelurker, Dragon God, Fool's Idol, Maneaters, Old Monk, Adjudicator, Old Hero, Storm King, Leechmonger, Dirty Colossus, Maiden Astraea, True King Allant.
+      - Vanguard is a special case if you are interested in speedrunning.
+Read the corresponding section in such case.

 - Any kind of help via summoning players or NPCs is not acceptable.
-The run will be disqualified because of this. **This is the case for Biorr of the Twin Fangs' help against the Penetrator.**
+Every run found breaching this will be disqualified. **This is the case for Biorr of the Twin Fangs' help against the Penetrator.**

 - Unless required by the criteria for a run, it is not allowed to obtain items before it is usually possible.
-For example, giving yourself a boss weapon as soon as you start a normal SL1 run is unacceptable and will result in a disqualification.
+For example, using external tools to give yourself a weapon as soon as you start a normal SL1 run is unacceptable and will result in a disqualification.
    - Exceptions:
      - Ask the moderators for discussion and/or permission if there is the possibility of such.

 - Cheating and cheesing during gameplay is strictly not allowed.
-Turning on iframes, kills outside the bosses' arenas, messing with the stats, breaking the AI so it becomes unable to harm you...
+Turning on iframes, kills outside the bosses' arenas, messing with the stats, breaking the AI so it kills any challenge...
 Any of this, or anything similar, will result in a disqualification.
 Please ask if you are uncertain about what is allowed and what isn't.

 ### Proof for SL1 Slayer of Demons